Chairman: John Bowler

 Club legend Dario Gradi joined the club in 1983 and garnered a reputation for developing young players.
 Crewe flourished under his guidance and played in the second tier under his management despite the meagre resources at his disposal.

 Gradi stepped down in 2007 (though took charge twice between then and 2011) and after a couple of unsuccessful managers in between Gradi's reappointments, the Railwaymen appointed Steve Davis following their relegation to League Two.
-Davis led Crewe back to League One in 2012 but they were relegated last season after finishing bottom.
+Davis led Crewe back to League One in 2012 but they were relegated the following season after finishing bottom, unable to win promotion until 2020.

 The Ground: Gresty Road (Capacity: 10,100 - Away: 1,600)